gillesvink/NukeDockerBuild/README.md

 ./build.sh 15.1 windows
 ```

-It is recommended to keep the builded images in your own registry, so you don't need to build each use.
+It is recommended to push the builded images to your own registry, so you don't need to build each use.

 ## ⬆️ How is this updated?
 Since Nuke requires every minor release to be compiled natively, it needs to have a docker image as well for each minor version.